jeff1evesque/raspberry-pi/README.md

 sudo pico /etc/apt/sources.list
 ```

-by changing the reference of `wheezy` to `jessie`.
+by changing the reference(s) of `wheezy` to `jessie`.
 Then, simply upgrade the distribution (since it's newer):

 ```
 sudo apt-get dist-upgrade
 ```

-This will allow the use of MariaDB, instead of its predecessor MySQL.
+This will allow the use of MariaDB, in place of its predecessor MySQL.

 ##Configuration